BIGJRA/BIGJRA.github.io/_raw/rejuv/appendices.md

 ## Complete the V13 Dex

-While you wait for the next episode, if you'd like, you can fill your dex as much as possible.
+While you wait for the next episode, you can fill your dex as much as possible.
 Note that I assume everything in bold above has been obtained already.
 I will only be listing everything here that you must evolve/breed in V13 that we haven't already done so for a quest.

 The best place to post up for battles is the Route 9 grinder.
 Lead with a Ghost/Fighting type and go nuts, you'll get Exp.
 Candy for winning.
 Friendship berries are available at Maman's Camp.
 As for item evolutions
 - they're all available in the Shopping District.